Koherence as the Ontology of Attachment: From Infants to Intelligence Fields

 Caregiving Behaviors

-These experiences manifest in specific parenting approaches
+These internalized experiences manifest in specific parenting approaches and caregiving behaviors towards their children.

 Child's Attachment Formation